Happy Labour Day from CSN!

 Medicare, the Canada Pension Plan and employee safety laws are now widely recognized programs that flew below the radar just a few decades ago.

 Throughout its existence – now spanning more than 60 years – the CLC has served as Canada’s largest labour organization and protects the rights, livelihoods and health of Canadians.
 It was formed in 1956, when the Trades and Labour Congress and Canadian Labour Council merged; since then, the CLC has been the voice of the labour movement in Canada, “speaking out on behalf of affiliates and their members to employers, governments, and the public to ensure the rights of workers are protected and expanded,” according to the group’s website.

-Steven Spazuk, designer of the domestic-rate CLC stamp, collaborated with photographer Marc Montplaisir to create an image capturing the essence of the organization, including its accomplishments, mandate and vision for the future.
+Steven Spazuk, the designer of the domestic-rate CLC stamp, collaborated with photographer Marc Montplaisir to create an image capturing the essence of the organization, including its accomplishments, mandate and vision for the future.

 “After looking at a number of concepts, we decided to go with a depiction of the Canadian Labour Congress logo—only with a twist,” said Spazuk.